Jolak5/kanban-copy/todo-list/sneak_peek.md

 You will be building a "To Do list" website during the whole week.
 Here is the list of projects that will guide you through the functionalities described above.
 You will find details about each of the milestone requirements in the upcoming program activities.

-- Milestone 1: list structure.
+- Project 1: list structure.
-- Milestone 2: interactive list.
+- Project 2: interactive list.
-- Milestone 3: add and remove items.
+- Project 3: add and remove items.